-588: Land to the West of Bilboroug SA Objectives Appraisal of Site Ideas for mitigation 1.
+500. Land to the west of bilboroug SA Objectives Appraisal of Site Ideas for mitigation 1.
 Housing 311 dwellings.
-Moderate sub-market for affordable homes viability.
-Mixed use suggested reducing area for homes (but 15ha site).
-Access issue.
+Beeston like sub-market for affordable homes viability.
+Mixed use suggested, reducing area for homes (but 15ha site).
 Masterplan site.
-2. Health Strelley Recreational Ground Local public open space as Bilborough Road is a significant barrier 3.
+2. Health Strelley Recreational Ground nearby.
+Local public open space as Bilborough Road is a significant barrier 3.
 Heritage Adjacent to Scheduled Monument "Coal Mining remains at Broad Oak Farm".
 Across agricultural land and Catstone Hill to the west is a significant view.
+Within 250m of Strelley Conservation Area and Local Interest Buildings in Strelley Village.
 Should be exemplar in terms of design 4.
 Crime 5.
 Social The Co-operative Food 684m; Bilborough Post Office 653 m 6.
 Biodiversity and Green Infrastructure Trowell to Kimberley Green Infrastructure corridor on north-west corner of site.
 7. Environment and Landscape The site is in a series of arable fields and equestrian grazing situated in a triangle of land between the M1, A6002 and A609.
 The landscape susceptibility is high owing to the potential for damage to the historic features, as well as the potential for perceived coalescence between settlements.
 Overall there is a medium landscape sensitivity.
 The area is recognised as having low visual value.
 There is, however, a medium visual susceptibility to change arising from the medium number of potential receptors.
 Overall the visual sensitivity is low.
 8. Natural Resources and Flooding Majority of the site is on Grade 2 agricultural land.
 9. Waste 10.
 Energy and Climate Change 11.
 Transport L33 hourly peak service and others; W3 half hourly peak service weekdays.
 12. Employment Stimulates construction and other jobs.
 13. Innovation 14.
 Economic Structure